 During the financial year, the operations of the Company continued to be streamlined and consolidated for future growth and profitability.
+We continue to monitor and squeeze costs in our march to profitability.

 While continuing its search for new products to be added to its portfolio, the Company remained focused on three (3) key areas:-